San Francisco 49ers CEO Jed York optimistic Levi’s Stadium could host Super Bowl 60

-PHOENIX, Arizona (KTXL) – Levi’s Stadium could host another Super Bowl in the near future.
+PHOENIX, Arizona (KTXL) — Levi’s Stadium may host another Super Bowl in the near future.

 At the NFL Owners’ meeting happening this week, San Francisco 49ers CEO Jed York was asked if Santa Clara could see a Super Bowl in the years to come.